ybg345/data-analysis-viz-excel/README.md

 > References:
 >
 > I have completed these two courses and learned a lot.
-Definitely check out these courses if you want to leverage your Analysis & Visualization skill with Excel to a next level.
+Definitely check out these courses if you want to leverage your Analysis & Visualization skill using Excel to a next level.
 > - [Microsoft Excel - Data Analysis with Excel Pivot Tables](https://www.udemy.com/data-analysis-with-excel-pivot-tables/)
 > - [Microsoft Excel - Data Visualization, Excel Charts & Graphs](https://www.udemy.com/course/advanced-excel-charts-graphs/)
 >